JacksonBurns/fastprop/paper/paper.md

 While some of the 3D descriptors it implements could implicitly reflect sterochemistry, more explicit descriptors like the Stereo Signature Molecular Descriptor [@stereo_signature] may prove helpful in the future if re-implemented in `mordred`.

 ## Interpretability
-Though not discussed here for the sake of length, `fastprop` already contains the functionality to perform feature importance studies on trained models.
+Though not discussed here for the sake of length, `fastprop` contains the functionality to perform feature importance studies on trained models.
-By using SHAP values [@shap] to assign a scalar 'importance' to each of the input features, users can determine which of the `mordred` descriptors has the largest impact on model predictions.
+By using SHAP values [@shap] once can assign a scalar 'importance' to each of the input features with respect to the target value, such as molecular weight having a significant positive impact on boiling point in alkanes.
-The utility of these values can be explored in greater detail on a case-by-case basis.
+Experts users can leverage this information to guide molecular design and optimization or inform future lines of inquiry.
+Via the `fastprop` CLI users can train a model and then use `fastprop shap` to analyze the resulting trained network.
+`fastprop shap` will then generate diagrams to visualize the SHAP values.

 # Availability
  - Project name: fastprop